Kevin Harvick: 2022: Highs and lows with the Next-Gen

-Harvick began the 2022 season with a 30th place finish at the 2022 Daytona 500.
-Aside from four DNFs, he stayed consistent with his finishes until he won at Michigan, breaking a 65-race drought to become the 15th different winner in the season.
-Harvick then scored his 60th career victory at Richmond a week later.
+Harvick began the 2022 season with a 30th-place finish at the 2022 Daytona 500.
+Aside from four DNFs, he stayed consistent with his finishes until he won at Michigan, breaking a 65-race drought to become the fifteenth different winner in the season.
+Harvick then scored his sixtieth, and final, career victory at Richmond a week later.
 At the Southern 500, Harvick finished 33rd after his car caught fire, which resulted in being relegated to 16th and last in the Playoff standings.
 The following week at Kansas, Harvick slammed the wall on lap 33 after Ross Chastain made contact with Bubba Wallace, resulting in Harvick's third consecutive DNF for the first time in his career.
-Harvick was eliminated in the Round of 16 after finishing 10th and being in a must-win situation at the Bristol night race.
+Harvick was eliminated in the Round of 16 after finishing tenth and being in a must-win situation at the Bristol night race.
 On October 5, Childers was suspended for four races and fined US$100,000 for an L2 Penalty during post-race inspection after the Talladega playoff race.
 The penalty came under Sections 14.1 (vehicle assembly) and 14.5 (body) in the NASCAR Rule Book, both of which pertain to the body and overall vehicle assembly rules surrounding modification of a single-source supplied part.
-In addition, the No. 4 team was docked 100 driver and owner points.
+In addition, the No. 4 team was docked one hundred driver and owner points.
 Harvick finished the season 15th in the points standings, his first points finish outside the top 10 since 2009.

 2023: Final full-time season

-On January 12, 2023, Harvick announced he will retire at the end of the 2023 season.
-He started the season with a 12th place finish at the 2023 Daytona 500.
-For his final appearance at the NASCAR All-Star Race, Harvick's car will use the No. 29 and a throwback paint scheme honoring his first career win at Atlanta in 2001.
+On January 12, 2023, Harvick announced he would retire at the end of the 2023 season.
+He started the season with a twelfth place finish at the 2023 Daytona 500.
+He then followed up by getting three consecutive top-tens, almost winning at Phoenix for his tenth time when a caution forced a green-white-checkered finish, in which he finished fifth.
+In his final appearance at the All-Star Race, Harvick's car used the No. 29 and a throwback paint scheme honoring his first career win at Atlanta in 2001.
+Despite not winning a race, Harvick stayed consistent enough to make the playoffs on his final season.
+He was eliminated at the conclusion of the Round of 16.
+At Talladega, Harvick finished second to Ryan Blaney, but was later disqualified after post-race inspection discovered a violation involving the car's windshield fasteners.
+Harvick finished his Cup Series career with a seventh place finish at Phoenix and 13th in the points standings.

+2024

+On April 28, 2024, it was announced that Harvick would be the standby driver for Kyle Larson at North Wilkesboro Speedway for the 2024 NASCAR All-Star race.
+Harvick took part in practice and qualifying.